Groundwork Technology Advisors

 Technology Ecosystem Assessment

-A structured review of a company's current technology environment including systems, integrations, vendor relationships, technical debt, and known gaps.
-Delivered as a written document with findings organized by priority.
+A structured review of your current technology environment covering systems, integrations, vendors, debt, and gaps.
+Delivered as a prioritized written document.

 Jon led our team through an assessment of our current technology platform and organizational capabilities, including a build vs. buy analysis, to give our business partners real options and clear recommendations.
 His biggest contribution was championing a shift that made technology decision-making an organizational process rather than a technology-only process.
 He built relationships across the company so that stakeholders understood what was possible and could participate in selecting the best path forward.
 The roadmap we produced was designed to solve genuine business problems while bringing a legacy tech stack up to date, always treating technology as a servant of the business.